The Data Train Team

 Dr. Nikolay Koldunov

-Very high-resolution ocean and climate modelling.
-Pre- and post processing of large amounts of geophysical data.
-Interactive data analysis and visualization.
+He works on very high-resolution ocean and climate modelling, pre- and post processing of large amounts of geophysical data and interactive data analysis and visualization.

 Dr. Ivaylo Kostadinov

-Ivaylo Kostadinov is Technical Manager (NFDI4Biodiveristy Research Data Commons).
+Ivaylo Kostadinov is Technical Manager in the consortia NFDI4Biodiveristy and works in the task area Research Data Commons.

-I spent the last seven years building a service-oriented infrastructure for supporting scientists in Biodiversity and Ecology with their data management tasks.
-I co-designed a unified data submission interface, established and coordinated a Help Desk, personally curated molecular sequence datasets and supported the preparation of Data Management Plans.
+He spent the last seven years building a service-oriented infrastructure for supporting scientists in Biodiversity and Ecology with their data management tasks.
+He co-designed a unified data submission interface, established and coordinated a Help Desk, personally curated molecular sequence datasets and supported the preparation of Data Management Plans.

 Prof. Dr. Iris Pigeot